AdanJSuarez/form3/README.md

 - The unit tests are located in each module.
 - The integration tests are in a specific folder called `integration`.

-**Important note:** During the testing I found some discrepancies between the Documentation and the behavior of the fake API, therefore some tests fail
+My tests (integration) include "contract" checking.

-- TestCreateAccountWithoutType: it should pass because based on the doc the field is optional for account creation but the fake API got us an validation error.
+**Important note:** During the developing I found some discrepancies between the Documentation and the behavior of the fake API, therefore some tests fail.
+All integration tests are documented with the expected behavior.

 ## Mocks